Bacon ice cream: Heston Blumenthal variation

-Blumenthal's recipe uses ice cream without flavouring, but which tastes of egg.
+Blumenthal's recipe uses ice cream without flavoring, but which tastes of an egg.
 In the recipe featured in The Big Fat Duck Cookbook, the bacon is lightly roasted with the fat on, then infused in milk for 10 hours.
-The infused mix is precisely heated with egg and sugar to overcook the eggs, increasing the "eggy" flavour, then sieved, put through a food processor, churned and frozen.
-The ice cream is served with caramelised French toast, a tomato compote, a slice of pancetta hardened with maple syrup, and tea jelly.
+The infused mix is precisely heated with egg and sugar to overcook the eggs, increasing the "eggy" flavor, then sieved, put through a food processor, churned, and frozen.
+The ice cream is served with caramelized French toast, a tomato compote, a slice of pancetta hardened with maple syrup, and tea jelly.

-Blumenthal has since updated his recipe to include a ten-hour period of soaking the bacon in a vacuum-packed bag prior to baking.
+Blumenthal has since updated his recipe to include ten hours of soaking the bacon in a vacuum-packed bag before baking.
 He has also changed the presentation so that the unfrozen ice cream is injected into empty egg shells, then dramatically scrambled at the customer's table in liquid nitrogen, giving the impression of cooking.

 Reception

-Bacon ice cream has received a mixed reception; as a combination of sweet and savoury flavours, it was designed to be controversial.
-In 2004, rival chef Nico Ladenis thought the Michelin system was doing a "great disservice to the industry" by hailing Blumenthal as a genius for egg-and-bacon ice-cream, saying that originality alone should not merit a Michelin star.
+Bacon ice cream has received a mixed reception; as a combination of sweet and savory flavors, it was designed to be controversial.
+In 2004, rival chef Nico Ladenis thought the Michelin system was doing a "great disservice to the industry" by hailing Blumenthal as a genius for egg-and-bacon ice cream, saying that originality alone should not merit a Michelin star.
 Blumenthal pointed out that Ladenis had never tried the aforementioned ice cream.

 Trevor White has suggested that Blumenthal had latched onto a culture where diners cannot get enough of the new and are spoiled by choice, comparing the food to a "freak show".
-Janet Street-Porter has criticised Blumenthal's cooking as pretentious.
+Janet Street-Porter has criticized Blumenthal's cooking as pretentious.
 She attempted to make his bacon-and-egg ice cream from the recipe published in his The Big Fat Duck Cookbook, altering the recipe slightly due to her hectic workload and guessing when she did not have the right tools.
 The result she described as nauseating and "too sickly for words".

-The ice cream sparked debate in the Los Angeles Times, when food writer Noelle Carter described bacon ice cream as perfection but the health section put up a photograph of a heart bypass and the headline "Bacon ice cream.
+The ice cream sparked debate in the Los Angeles Times when food writer Noelle Carter described bacon ice cream as perfection but the health section put up a photograph of a heart bypass and the headline "Bacon ice cream.
 No good can come of it".
-The Delaware "Udder Delight" ice cream maker, Chip Hearn, who made bacon ice cream appears to have done so partly as a gimmick to get people into his shop, since he allows customers to taste any flavour in the store.
-He felt that his flavours differentiated him from the many other parlours on the shore and many people come in to try bacon ice cream only to buy something else.
+The Delaware "Udder Delight" ice cream maker, Chip Hearn, who made bacon ice cream appears to have done so partly as a gimmick to get people into his shop since he allows customers to taste any flavor in the store.
+He felt that his flavors differentiated him from the many other parlors on the shore and many people come in to try bacon ice cream only to buy something else.